Election 2020: New fiscal hole? Labour accuses National of 'basic error' in its numbers

 The party's finance spokesman Grant Robertson this morning accused National of leaving a $4 billion gap in its economic plan.

-The so-called error is in regards to the savings National would made by cancelling its contributions to the NZ Super Fund.
+The so-called error is in regards to the savings National would make by cancelling its contributions to the NZ Super Fund.

 Read More